cool-RR/python_toolbox/README.markdown

 -------------

 What to do in the GUI?
-Then, File -> New.
+Select File -> New.
 Choose one of the simulation packages, press Ok.
 A dialog will pop up, press Ok.
 Double click the seek bar to toggle playing.

 # What is GarlicSim? #